flyingg/CS325/Project2/Code/README.md

 + Make sure Coin1.txt AND project2_Main.py are the ONLY 2 files in the directory to keep things neat

-Run projectMain.py using the command “python project2_Main.py -exp” The program will run.
+Run projectMain.py using the command “python project2_Main.py -exp” The program will run (changeSlow has been commented out on lines 261-2 due to run time).
 There should be a new file called “Coin1change.txt” in the same directory Coin1.txt AND project1_Main.py are in.
 That file will have the results that you need